Skip to content

 • Can break down if exposed to direct sunlight.

 The type of yoga mat that is right for you depends on your personal preferences and needs.
-Consider the factors that are most important to you, such as eco-friendliness, grip and traction, cushioning and support, and ease of cleaning and
+Consider the factors that are most important to you, such as eco-friendliness, grip and traction, cushioning and support, and ease of cleaning.

 Properties of material